scrapy-plugins/scrapy-zyte-api/README.rst

 Request fingerprinting before Scrapy 2.7
 ----------------------------------------

-If you a Scrapy version older than Scrapy 2.7, Zyte API parameters are not taken into account for request fingerprinting.
+If you have a Scrapy version older than Scrapy 2.7, Zyte API parameters are not taken into account for request fingerprinting.
 This can cause some Scrapy components, like the filter of duplicate requests or the HTTP cache extension, to interpret 2 different requests as being the same.